qeterme/floret/README.md

 unlikely that two entries will collide on multiple hashes, most entries will end up with a distinct representation.

-With the settings `-minn 4 -maxn 5 -hashOnly -hashCount 2`, the embedding for the word `apple` is stored internally as the sum of 2 hashed rows for each of the word, 4-grams and 5-ngrams.
+With the settings `-minn 4 -maxn 5 -mode floret -hashCount 2`, the embedding for the word `apple` is stored internally as the sum of 2 hashed rows for each of the word, 4-grams and 5-ngrams.
 The word is padded with the BOW and EOW characters `<` and `>`, creating the following word and subword entries:

 ```